cmuparlay/severus/README.md

 This will output results in a new `output` directory.
 For more detailed usage information, run `./paper.sh --help` and `go.sh --help`.

+## Publication

+This repository is also accessible through Zenodo, DOI 10.5281/zenodo.3360044.

+It can be found at https://doi.org/10.5281/zenodo.3360044.

+Please use this DOI when citing this repositoy.